MLF Mayfield Law Firm P.A

 To qualify for either program, a person must prove to the Social Security Administration or SSA that his or her disability meets its criteria for payment of benefits.
 The SSA generally requires that to be eligible for benefits someone must have a medical condition that is considered serious and is expected to last, or has already lasted, at least a year.
 Additionally, the medical condition must prevent the person from working in gainful employment.
 Although the SSA does grant benefits to many new people who apply each year, navigating the paperwork and proving disability can sometimes be confusing and difficult.
 Working with a Social Security attorney or someone who can advocate on your behalf can make the process easier and less intimidating.

-By Tory Lora 03 May, 2022
+By Tory Lora May 3, 2022

 Yes, a minor can be granted emancipation status by a court, and in some cases use that status to qualify for financial aid.
 However, that’s a very basic answer, and the reality is a bit more complicated.
 For one thing, the court usually defines a minor as someone under the age of eighteen (21 in Mississippi).
 In the case of students, the court is not what determines whether or not someone can legally qualify for financial aid on her own without the inclusion of her parents’ income.

-By Tory Lora 01 Mar, 2021
+By Tory Lora March 1, 2021

 A debtor can file bankruptcy and have taxes owed to the IRS discharged.
 However, the laws on discharging taxes through bankruptcy specify that you must file Chapter 7 bankruptcy, not Chapter 13, in order for the tax debt to qualify for a discharge.
 The law also has several specific time requirements for a tax debt to be considered dischargeable in bankruptcy.